ifeomaonyegbule/MY-LITA_CLASS-TRAINING-DOCUMENTATION/README.md

 # MY LITA_CLASS TRAINING DOCUMENTATION
- This is where i documented my first project while learning Data Analysis with the nIncubato Hub.
+ This is where i documented my first project while learning Data Analysis with the Incubator Hub.